yak1ex/odstream/README.md

 ### executable size ###

-Here are examples of executable size.
+Here are examples of executable size in bytes.
 These vary in different options and environments, especially for header-only usage.

 #### GCC-6.3.0 with -O2 on Cygwin, stripped ####